 Please edit as needed ?
 Should it be shorter ?

-Provide a venue for discussions among representatives of the particle accelerator facilities to promote knowledge exchange in Particle Accelerators for Science and society, engaging both the scientific community and the public;
+WG14 was created to enable knowledge exchange between scientists and directors of leading accelerator laboratories worldwide to propose a common strategy to enhance Scientific innovation in the field of PA (e.g. IPAC)

 Promote applications of particle accelerators across a range of scientific fields and societal needs, including Industrial, medical, energy, and environmental applications of accelerator technologies;

-Develop resources (e.g. Ambassador) and communication channels for sharing accelerator science and applications and Scientific advancements enabled by accelerators (e.g. light sources, neutron sources, and high-energy physics (HEP), heavy ion) and future facilities (e.g. laser, plasma, compact accelerator neutron source) for research and societal benefits.
+Develop resources (e.g. Ambassador) and communication channels (webpage) for sharing accelerator science and applications and Scientific advancements enabled by accelerators (e.g. light sources, neutron sources, and high-energy physics (HEP), heavy ion) and future facilities (e.g. laser, plasma, compact accelerator neutron source) for research and societal benefits.
 Create engaging content to inform and inspire both scientific and public audiences;

-Map and review accelerator applications and requirements in addressing the SDG, such as life science & healthcare, scientific research & technology;
+Map and review accelerator applications and requirements in addressing the Sustainability (SDG), such as life science & healthcare, scientific research & technology;

 Enable and promote sustainable accelerator facility over its full life cycle;